-So hey, let’s add an entry for 2013.
-For this year’s affair, they’ve changed the VGAs to the “straight from the ’90s” title VGX.
-Joel McHale’s taking the reigns this time around, and the event has shifted over to being an online affair, with a “trimmed down” version airing on Spike TV later.
-This one has such internet greats like Smosh and Pewdiepie guest-starring.
+For that year’s affair, they changed the VGAs to the “straight from the ’90s” title VGX.
+Joel McHale’s taking the reins this time around, and the event has shifted over from being a big TV specticle to an online affair, with a “trimmed down” version airing on Spike TV later.
+This one had such internet greats like Smosh and Pewdiepie guest-starring.
 And to cap it all off, VGX will blow its load early by giving the game of the year award in the middle of the show.
 Add a several-hour long concert of bands you’ve never heard of performing music from Grand Theft Auto V and you got a broadcast.

 You know something is wrong when it’s being livestreamed on the internet rather than broadcast on TV.
-I bet Spike thinks this is a waste of time if they’re airing a “VGX Highlights” special this year rather than the full awards.
-This might be the end of days, gentlemen.
+I bet Spike thinks this is a waste of time if they opted to go for a “VGX Highlights” special this year rather than the full awards.
+This might be the end of days, folks.
 It’s only a matter of time before the VGAs go the way of GFouria and end up being relegated to Geoff Keighley’s GameTrailers TV as a segment within the program.
 It might actually be sooner than later.

 Of course I’ll avoid watching the VGAs this year just like I have in the past.
 I honestly put the BAFTA over Spike in regards to being an actual awards show, but this is on a TV network that gives us such programs like Bar Rescue, Auction Hunters and Flip Men — though I do like all three of those shows.
 I understand the market that Spike is trying to cater to — red-blooded twenty-to-thirty-something MEN — so clearly I am not part of their demographic.
 Feel free to join me in this not-watching endeavor, by watching something else and reading the internet’s reaction on Twitter instead.
 It’s more entertaining that way.